The safety of our customers, community and staff is our number one priority.

 Other animals can travel subject to the following conditions:

-- Small animals can travel for free on Light Rail Vehicles, but they must be able to be carried in a closed carrier.
+- Small animals can travel on Light Rail Vehicles, but they must be able to be carried in a closed carrier.

 - Non-assistance dogs on leads are not permitted.

-- Guide dogs, hearing guide dogs or guide dogs in training can travel for free on all public transport services stating that “Non-assistance” dogs on leads are not permitted.
+- Guide dogs, hearing guide dogs or guide dogs in training can travel on all public transport services.

 Riding the light rail should be a pleasant experience for everyone.